 Students are expected to plan their workload to avoid being impacted upon by a minor illness or other cause.
-However, if a significant and serious event arises shortly before the published hand-in deadline for an individual coursework assignment which may prevent submission and for which a student can provide original, independent documentary evidence, they may apply for a five working day extension.
+However, there is normally a grace period of three days for all students following the published hand-in deadline during which students can submit their assignment without penalty if they experience a problem that effects their ability to meet the deadline.